Empathy in Action: Practical Tips for Supporting Someone With an Eating Disorder

 Early warning signs that may indicate someone is struggling with an eating disorder may include changes in eating habits, excessive exercise, and an obsession with body image.
 You might notice your loved one skipping meals or becoming obsessed with counting calories.
 They may also show signs of distress when faced with food.

-Symptoms of eating disorders can vary, but understanding your loved one's behaviour is a key step in identifying these warning signs early on.
-Remember, it's not just about physical changes; emotional and behavioural shifts are equally important to note.
+Symptoms of eating disorders can vary, but understanding your loved one's behaviour is a critical step in identifying these warning signs early on.
+Remember, it's not just about physical changes; emotional and behavioural shifts are equally important.

 To support someone with an eating disorder, first recognise the issue, approach them with kindness, and encourage them to get professional assistance.